PromiseEverlasting/BarbatosWife/ReadMe.md

 # CH!! #
 *PLeasure to meet everyone on ponytown!!*
 - Fill free to Int/cuddle with me!
-- all im asking is being nice:3
+- all im asking is be nice:3
 - Read my rentry for more details
 - i upload advance story 'Our promise' on my patreon!
 You can see me with this skins! . .
 Dont ~~copy or take inspo~~ thank you